IMPORTANT ANNOUNCEMENT - For information about the Biden-Harris Student Debt Relief Plan and Income Driven Repayment (IDR) CLICK HERE.

 WHEN CAN I TAKE COURSES?

-The program covers courses beginning in fall 2021 as well as spring classes start on January 24, 2022.
+The program covers courses beginning in fall 2022 and spring 2023.

 WHAT COSTS ARE COVERED?